NautilusTrader

 Order parameters

-Customize individual orders by supplying a params dictionary when calling Strategy.submit_order.
-The Binance execution clients currently recognise:
+Customize individual orders by supplying a params dictionary when calling Strategy.submit_order (Python) or setting Params on a SubmitOrder command (Rust).
+The Binance execution clients recognize:

 ParameterTypeAccount typesDescription